RobertKofler/invadego/Readme.md

 * genome may be several chromosomes with some recombination rate
 * simulated regions: piRNA clusters
 * each TE insertion has a position and an insertion bias into piRNA clusters (int64 and byte)
+* the insertion bias ranges from -100 to +100 according to the equation
 * the insertion bias can evolve at some rate (--im)
 * clonal propagation can be simulated
 * two modes of TE silencing by an insertion into a piRNA cluster; i) a cluster insertion silences all insertions, irrespective of the insertion bias ii) a cluster insertion with a given insertion bias silences only those with the same insertion bias
 * TEs may have negative effects;  negative effect of insertions in clusters can be switched off
+* the negative effect of all TEs is identical, irrespective of the insertion bias